elemoine/geoalchemy2/doc/core_tutorial.rst

 Any ``Table`` object is added to a ``MetaData`` object, which is a catalog of ``Table`` objects (and other related objects).

+.. warning:: When ``spatial_index`` is set to ``True`` GeoAlchemy creates an
+    index on the geometry column.
+This option will be removed in 0.4.0.
+It is encouraged to set it to ``False`` and explicitely create an index as shown in the example.

 Create the Table
 ----------------